-Founded in 2007 by three 22-year-old students, this drag-and-drop site constructor is now hosting over 40 million websites all over the globe.
+Founded in 2007 by three 22-year-old students, this drag-and-drop site builder is now hosting over 40 million websites all over the globe.

 In this article we’re going to show you different Weebly-powered websites, from portfolios to e-stores.
 These aren’t the best Weebly sites – you’ll find a lot more creative and effective Weebly websites out there.
 Here we feature the sites we handpicked from Weebly’s official blog.

 AprilBorrelli.com is an eye-catching, minimalist personal website of an artist who works as a technical designer for a clothing company.
 April’s website has a blog, a simple gallery and a contact form.
 The site is linked to April’s Etsy shop where she sells her arts and crafts.

 Areas for improvement: The navigation could be more intuitive.
 The website has a default Weebly favicon.

 What you can learn from it: Using a lot of whitespace keeps your website tidy and makes it easier for your visitors to perceive visual information.
 Custom, hand-drawn images help create a cozy atmosphere and play an important role in establishing your brand (while overused stock images can hurt your image).

 Javatogo.com is a Houston-based premium gourmet coffee vendor.
 The site transforms one of Weebly’s simplest templates into an entire coffee ecosystem: it guides the visitor from the rainforest where local coffee pickers gather coffee cherries to the shop where you can purchase Java to Go products.

 With its high-quality images, smart use of typefaces and lots of whitespace the company displays its products in a natural, non-pushy way.